Craven Park, Hull: Roger Millward West Stand

-The West Stand, also named after the clubs greatest player Roger Millward, includes the main seated stand a small terraced area, 'The Colin McNicol Well', below executive boxes, which holds around 500 fans and is also home to a large mural, painted in 2018, that celebrates Hull's maritime heritage.
+The West Stand, also named after the club's greatest player Roger Millward, includes the main seated stand a small terraced area, 'The Colin McNicol Well', below executive boxes, which holds around 500 fans and is also home to a large mural, painted in 2018, that celebrates Hull's maritime heritage.
 The stand houses the stadium's main changing rooms that were redeveloped before the 2014 season to improve the size and facilities of the changing room.
 Inside the stand there is The Robins Nest, Flanagan's Bar, named after former player Peter Flanagan and The Harry Poole Bar for home and away fans.
-This is a restaurant with pitch side views and exclusive player and coach interviews after a match.
+This is a restaurant with pitch-side views and exclusive player and coach interviews after a match.
 The stand also houses the TV gantry.